A Unified Formal Theory on the Logical Limits of Symbol Grounding: The Logical Incompleteness of the Grounding Act

 \begin{definition}[Deductive Symbolic System] A deductive symbolic system $\mathcal{S}$ is a quadruple $\langle S, D, G, \vdash \rangle$, where $\vdash$ is a provability relation defined by axioms and rules of inference. \end{definition}

-\begin{definition}[The Grounding Act] A \textbf{Grounding Act} $A(s, g)$ is a meta-level operation that updates the system's definition function, adding a new grounded symbol $g$ to the definitional set of a previously ungrounded symbol $s$. \end{definition}
+\begin{definition}[The Grounding Act] A \textbf{Grounding Act} $A(s, g)$ is a meta-level operation that updates the system's definition function, connecting an internal symbol $s$ to a grounded symbol $g$.
+This act can take two forms: \begin{enumerate} \item \textbf{G-Expansion:} $g$ is a new symbol not previously in $S$ or $G$, representing a new external experience. $G$ is updated to $G' = G \cup \{g\}$. \item \textbf{G-Internal Connection:} $g$ is an existing symbol already in $G$.
+The definition function $D$ is updated, e.g., $D(s)' = D(s) \cup \{g\}$. \end{enumerate} \end{definition}

-\begin{theorem}[The Non-Inferability of the Grounding Act] In a consistent deductive symbolic system $\mathcal{S}$, there exists no general, internal, and condition-triggered logical rule that can deduce a command to ground any of its provable but ungrounded sentences. \end{theorem}
+\begin{theorem}[Incompleteness of Internal Logical Grounding] In a consistent deductive symbolic system $\mathcal{S}$, there exists no \textbf{general, internal, and condition-triggered} logical rule ($\vdash$) that can deduce a command to execute a grounding act for \textbf{all} provable but ungrounded sentences. \end{theorem}

-\begin{proof} \begin{enumerate} \item From Theorem 3.2, we know we can construct a sentence $P_{new}$ such that (a) $\mathcal{S} \vdash P_{new}$ (it is provable) and (b) $P_{new}$ is ungrounded by the current set $G$.

-\item Assume for contradiction that there exists an internal "Grounding Principle" in $\mathcal{S}$.
-This principle would state: "For any provable sentence $\phi$, if $\phi$ is ungrounded, then the system must deduce a command to execute the grounding act $A(\phi, g)$."

-\item Applying this assumed principle to $P_{new}$, the system would deduce a command to ground $P_{new}$.
-Let's say it executes $A(P_{new}, g)$.